ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 connect
-  Options that configure what a user can do inside a group that is connected to.
+  Options that configure a user's connection to a group.

-  These options are only used when :literal:`operation=connect` and they are ignored otherwise.
+  Only valid when :literal:`operation=connect`\ ; ignored for all other operation values.

   | **required**: False
   | **type**: dict

   authority
-    Level of group authority given to a user profile.
+    Specifies the level of group authority assigned to the user.

     | **required**: False
     | **type**: str